In Need of A Child Support Attorney in Baton Rouge, LA?

 Our family law attorneys in East Baton Rouge Parish help our clients understand how child support is calculated and, based on their unique cases, how it can be set privately through a mutual support agreement, or via litigation through a Louisiana family court.

-We can help you understand what that means for you and your children’s financial stability starting with a free case evaluation.
+We can help you understand what that means for you and your children’s financial stability starting with a case evaluation.

 How is Child Support Determined in Louisiana?